 “Spring is the best time to visit Japan, as the cherry trees bloom and the weather is wonderful for walks in the parks, temple grounds, and shopping areas,” says Jeff, a travel specialist for Japan.
 “Fall is also wonderful, as mountains are painted in fall colors.”

-The beauty and accessibility of Japan make it easy for senior travelers to enjoy, no matter the type of experience you prefer.
+The beauty and accessibility of Japan make it easy for senior travelers to enjoy, no matter the type of experience they prefer.
 The country is mobile-friendly, especially in cities like Tokyo and Kyoto, which are comfortable and accustomed to international travelers.

 “Japan has an amazing train system that makes traveling easy, though there are stairs to climb,” shares Jeff.
 “Luckily, this is not an issue for seniors as there are also escalators and elevators at all stations.
 Traveling by train is so easy, as you do not need to worry about where you are going; you just sit in the train and watch the countryside.”